greenelab/connectivity-search-manuscript/manuscript.md

   The number of DWPCs calculated on permuted networks used to generate a null distribution for the DWPC from the real network.
   Permuted DWPCs are aggregated for all permuted node pairs with the same degrees as the source and target node.
 - **# non-0 DWPCs**:
-  The number of permuted DWPCs from '# of DWPCs' column that were nonzero.
+  The number of permuted DWPCs from the “# of DWPCs” column that were nonzero.
   Nonzero DWPCs indicate at least one path between the source and target node existed in the permuted network.
 - **non-0 mean**:
   The mean of nonzero permuted DWPCs.